 - 1. Open the lid using a coin. - Replace the battery with a new one.
 Insert the batteries as illustrated above.
 Recommended battery: Panasonic CR2025, 3V or equivalent. - 3.
 Close the lid securely. - 4.
-Press the button, then the button two or three times to check the multi-remote controller operation.
+Press the button, then the button two or three times to check the keyfob operation.